BIG WHITE SKI RESORT, british columbia

 BIG WHITE VILLAGE

-Big White is a unique winter ski resort where the village centre is situated part of the way up the front of the mountain.
-This means the village centre is snow bound, and the clever design of all-weather roads links the various accommodations.
-A series of snow-ways (bridges and tunnels), allows skiers and boarders full access from top to bottom with safe ski-in, ski-out accommodation access right to the door.
+Big White Ski Resort’s village sits part way up the front of the mountain so the entire village is snow bound.
+A series of snow-ways (bridges and tunnels), allows skiers and boarders full access from top to bottom with safe ski-in, ski-out accommodation mountain wide.